UAE confirms Sudanese army targeted mission headquarters in Khartoum

 The initiative aims to ensure residential neighbourhoods are secured to the maximum at night time

-This attack caused significant damage to the building and nearby facilities, representing a clear violation of the fundamental principle protecting diplomatic sites and breaching international laws, including the Vienna Convention on Diplomatic Relations.
+Al Jabri pointed to the existence of pictures and evidence that definitively prove the targeting of the headquarters, which invalidates the false narrative presented by the Sudanese Ministry of Foreign Affairs and the Sudanese Armed Forces.

-The Assistant Minister pointed out that there are photos and evidence that conclusively prove that the headquarters was targeted, which refutes the evidence presented by the Sudanese Foreign Ministry and Armed Forces.
+This narrative is a desperate attempt to evade legal and moral responsibility for the humanitarian disaster unfolding in Sudan due to the conflict.
+The Sudanese authorities are misleading the international community and diverting attention from the suffering borne by the Sudanese people, while avoiding the obligations imposed by international efforts to end this prolonged conflict, efforts in which the UAE, along with its partners, is playing a significant role to achieve a peaceful resolution.

 The initiative aims to ensure residential neighbourhoods are secured to the maximum at night time